des-science/mw-sats/README.md

 # Milky Way Satellite Selection Function

-This repository contains products associated with the observational selection function derived in the context of the Milky Way Satellite Census ([Drlica-Wagner, Bechtol et al. 2019](...); [Nadler et al. 2019](...)).
+This repository contains products associated with the observational selection function derived in the context of the Milky Way Satellite Census ([Drlica-Wagner & Bechtol et al. 2019](...); [Nadler et al. 2019](...)).
 We provide some simple examples in a Jupyter notebook: [ExampleNotebook.ipynb](ExampleNotebook.ipynb).
 You can view the contents of this notebook on your web browser, or install and run on your local machine following the instructions below.

 ## Data Products